dudewheresmycode/opengolfsim.com/tools/approach-r10-connect/index.md

   </span>
 </p>

-## Install and Run Approach R10 Connect
+## Approach R10 Connect Setup

 Download the `.exe` file from the releases page, and follow the instructions to install it.

-Once you have everything downloaded and installed, go ahead and open this app for the first time.
-You should see two items, likely both displaying **Disconnected**.
-Follow the guides below to get things connected.
+Once you have everything downloaded and installed, go ahead and open the app for the first time.

 {: .warning }

 > ⚠️ Windows may warn about this software coming from an untrusted developer.
 For now, you'll need to click **More Info > Run anyway**, until we've setup code signing.

+Once open, you should see two statuses.
+One for GSPro and another for the Approach R10.
+At this point, they are likely both displaying **Disconnected**.
+Follow the guides below to get both connected.

 [View Source on GitHub](https://github.com/dudewheresmycode/gspro-openconnect-approach-r10){: .btn }